hivepro/hivepro/Configure-Integrations.md

 Within the Project Details page for a Project within the HivePro Web Application, you may optionally add any number of Integrations to HivePro Projects.

-<br>**_NOTE:_** You may add multiple Third-Party Projects of the same Product to a HivePro Project, and the same Third-Party Projects may be associated with any number of HivePro Projects.
+**_NOTE:_** You may add multiple Third-Party Projects of the same Product to a HivePro Project, and the same Third-Party Projects may be associated with any number of HivePro Projects.

 ### GitHub
 - Click **Add Integration**